-The annual Flavours of Muskoka Chautauqua event is an amazing tasting evening featuring great chefs, wineries, breweries, and distilleries along with vegetarian and non-alcoholic treats to sample.
+The annual Flavours of Muskoka Chautauqua event is an amazing tasting evening featuring great chefs, wineries, breweries, and distilleries along with a sampling of Muskoka Chautauqua’s unique experiences.
 Live music and a silent auction add to the fun.
 As Muskoka Chautauqua’s main fundraiser, it’s great food for a great cause: raising funds for arts education in Muskoka.
 This year’s 20th annual fundraiser will support new creative programs that will help strengthen personal, social, and emotional well-being for children and youth in Muskoka.

 Artists in Residence

-Muskoka Chautauqua offers weekly Artist-in-Residence programs for July and August at both Clevelands House Resort on the shores of Lake Rosseau, and at The ‘New’ Baldwins in Windermere.
+Muskoka Chautauqua offers weekly Artist-in-Residence programs for July and August at both Clevelands House Resort on the shores of Lake Rosseau, and at The Village Hall in Windermere.
 These programs provide daily, hands-on workshops with professional artists for kids & adults alike.
-Wednesday night Art Parties on the verandah offer guided instruction, art appreciation, and cocktails.
+However, due to COVID-19, these programs will only be offered virtually for 2020.